 The Warro Gas Project is an exciting project for Western Australia’s industry, the local Badgingarra community and the joint venture partners.
-The field has 8-10 trillion cubic feet (Tcf) in place and potentially 1.7 – 3.6 TcF of recoverable gas.
+The field has 4.4 to 11.6 trillion cubic feet (Tcf) in place.

 The 2017 work program continues to review appraisal opportunities to commercialise Warro.
 The current stage of the program is focusing on reviewing the recent well results from Warro-5 and Warro-6 in conjunction with the information gathered from Warro-3 and Warro-4 to identify sand(s) that are likely to produce gas at commercial rates.
 Pending the outcome of this work and ongoing status of the current Statewide moratorium on fracture stimulation activities, it is expected that further field appraisal work will take place in 2018.

 The field is situated in a convenient location onshore in the Perth Basin, about 200km north of Perth.

 It is less than 35km east of both the Dampier-Bunbury Natural Gas Pipeline and the Dongara-Perth Parmelia Pipeline.

 The Warro Gas Field (contained within Retention Leases 6 and 7) was discovered in 1977 by WAPET when the Warro-1 well intersected a substantial gas-saturated column.
 Further drilling confirmed a 390m gas column in what is called the Yarragadee Formation.